 Laura Arndt is the Chair of Indigenous and Access Program Innovation with Centennial College, and formerly the Director of Strategic & Community Development at the Office of the Provincial Advocate for Children & Youth.
 She was a co-author of Feathers of Hope, Justice & Juries: A First Nations Youth Action Plan for Justice.
 The forum and resulting report were a response to Former Justice Iaccabucci’s report on First Nations Jury representation in Ontario.
 Additionally, Laura has 16 years of experience working in the justice system.

-Alex is a Maytree Fellow and the editor-in-chief of the series.
+Alex was a Maytree Fellow from 2018 to 2022 and the editor-in-chief of the series.

 For the past 35 years, Alex has been deeply committed to improving the lives of vulnerable people.
 From 1983 to 1999, he worked directly with clients in the non-profit sector, specifically working with adults with mental health needs.
 In 1999, Alex joined the Ontario Public Service. where he held senior positions in various provincial ministries, including the Ministry of Education, the Ministry of Government Services, the Ministry of Community and Social Services, the Ministry of Children and Youth Services, and the Ministry of Health and Long Term Care.
 In March 2012 he was appointed Deputy Minister of Children and Youth Services (MCYS), a position he held until October 2016.
 From October 2016 until June 2018 he was the Deputy Minister of Citizenship and Immigration.
 In June 2018, Alex Bezzina retired from the Ontario Public Service.